nystrom/rivo/docs/design.md

     fun (_: Int) + (_: Int) : Int

 If curly brackets are used instead of parentheses, the argument is call-by-name rather than call-by-value.

+> Call-by-name parameters are not supported in Ivo 1.0.

 For example, the following operator defines short-circuiting boolean AND:

-    fun (Boolean) && {Boolean} -> Boolean
+    fun (_: Boolean) && {_: Boolean} : Boolean

 When invoked, the second argument is not evaluated unless used in the function body.
-Functions can be used to define mix-fix operators.
+Functions can be used to define mixfix operators.
 For example, the ternary function `if` is defined as:

     fun if (Boolean) then {a} else {a} -> a